 Charles-Henri de Taffin

-Head of Legal, Compliance & Internal Audit
+Head of Legal, Compliance and Contract Management

 Charles-Henri spent 9 years in the international law firm, Cleary Gottlieb Steen & Hamilton, where he specialized in both domestic and international corporate transactions and also acquired extensive experience in dispute resolution.
 Charles-Henri received a Postgraduate Degree (D.E.A.) in business law from the University of Paris X –Nanterre and a Postgraduate Degree (D.E.S.S.) in litigation, arbitration and alternative dispute resolution from the University of Paris II – Panthéon Assas.